 Adult Rehabilitative Mental Health Services (ARMHS)

-ARMHS is a recovery-based rehabilitative program which enables our clients to develop and improve their psychiatric stability in various areas of their lives.
-Our qualified ARMHS practitioners provide one-on-one support both in the home and in the community.
+ARMHS is a recovery-based rehabilitative program that enables individuals to develop and improve their psychiatric stability in various areas of their lives, such as mental illness symptom management, interpersonal communication, household management and relapse prevention.
 Skills that have been lost or diminished due to symptoms of mental illness can be acquired, practiced and enhanced through training and education.
-ARMHS practitioners instruct, assist and support people with many skills and goals, such as:
+Our qualiﬁed ARMHS practioners provide one-on-one support both in the home and in the community.
+(Funded by MA) ARMHS practitioners instruct, assist and support people with many skills and goals, such as: